veldhaenchen/flathunt/README.md

 $ pipenv shell
 ```

-to launch a Python environment with the dependencies that your project requires. **Now that you are inside the virtual environment - all commands you run in the shell will run with the required libraries available**
+to launch a Python environment with the dependencies that your project requires. **Now that you are inside the virtual environment, all commands you run in the shell will run with the required dependencies available**

 Before you run the program for the first time, you need to generate a configuration file.
 There is an example
 file shipped with the project (`config.yaml.dist`), but you can also use the configuration wizard to generate